Socially Responsible Investing (SRI) FAQ

 When some first consider ESG investing, they assume that they must pay a heavy premium in order to have their investments aligned with their values.
 However, industry research, our historical backtesting, and our forward looking returns analysis all show that we should not expect the performance of SRI portfolios to significantly deviate from the Core portfolio over the long term, although there can be return differences over shorter periods.

 Past performance does not guarantee future results.
 Nonetheless, our analysis of historical returns is consistent with our assertion that the performance of SRI portfolios should track the performance of the Core portfolios very closely.
-After reducing returns both by weighted expense ratios and a 0.25% annual Betterment fee, the performance of the Broad Impact portfolio ended up being similar to that of Core portfolio for the consecutive four year period ending on August 31, 2020, with the Broad Impact portfolio outperforming over this specific period, with a +9.18% annualized return compared to +7.76% for the core portfolio.
+Our analysis uses the returns of SPY as a proxy for the returns of VOTE because of their similar investment natures and VOTE’s brief trading history.
+After reducing returns both by weighted expense ratios and a 0.25% annual Betterment fee, the performance of the Broad Impact portfolio ended up being similar to that of Core portfolio for the consecutive four year period ending on May 28, 2021, with the Broad Impact portfolio outperforming over this specific period, with a +10.41% annualized return compared to +11.02% for the core portfolio.

-We have conducted similar backtests for the Climate and Social Impact portfolios, but key ETFs in these portfolios were first issued in 2018, so backtests on historical returns are limited.
+We have conducted similar backtests for the Climate and Social Impact portfolios, but key ETFs that lack other reasonable proxies in these portfolios were first issued in 2018, so backtests on historical returns are limited.

 When comparing IRA portfolios with a 70% stock allocation since valid pricing data became available for these ETFs, we show that the returns of the portfolios are not only directionally aligned, but also that the Social and Climate Impact portfolios have outperformed the Betterment Core portfolio over a shorter time horizon.